Mohamed-Assaf-UM/ML_INTRO/README.md

   \]

 Both values show how well your model fits the data, with adjusted R² being a more reliable measure for multiple predictors.

+### Understanding Variance and Predictors from Values

+1. **Variance**:
+   - **How to Find It**:
+     - Calculate the mean (average) of your data.
+     - Subtract the mean from each data point to find the difference.
+     - Square each difference (to avoid negatives).
+     - Find the average of these squared differences.
+This result is the variance.
+   - **What It Tells You**:
+     - **High Variance**: Data points are spread out (e.g., prices range widely).
+     - **Low Variance**: Data points are close together (e.g., prices are similar).

+2. **Predictors**:
+   - **How to Identify**:
+     - Look at the variables in your dataset that you think might influence the outcome (target variable).
+     - Examples include:
+       - In predicting house prices: size, number of rooms, location.
+       - In predicting exam scores: study hours, attendance, previous grades.
+   - **What They Do**:
+     - Predictors are used in models to estimate the target variable.
+They help explain how changes in these values affect the outcome.

+### Example
+- If you have house prices of $200k, $250k, and $300k:
+  - **Variance**: Calculate how much these prices differ from the average price ($250k).
+If one house is $400k, the variance is high because prices are spread out.
+  - **Predictors**: Size of the house, number of bedrooms, and location are predictors that help explain why one house might be priced higher than another.

+This way, you can assess variance through calculations and identify predictors by examining your dataset.